Enterprise Search is Better Than You Imagine in 2026

 • Organizations have coalesced on a set of best-of-breed collaboration tools with modern APIs (Slack, Google Workspace, Teams, etc.)

-• Common identity across systems (Okta, Azure AD, etc.) have made it practical to deeply understand identity across diverse systems
+• Common identity across systems (Okta, Azure AD, etc.) has made it practical to understand identity across diverse systems deeply

 • Modern hybrid search engines (such as Vespa) offer robust scalability, sophisticated search, and machine learning, which older technologies (such as Elastic or Solr) lacked